 Market gardening is widely practiced in multiple agro-ecological zones in Cameroon.
-Popular and widely consumed green beans (Phaseolus vulgaris), carrots (Daucus carota. sativus), lettuce (Lactuca sativa), cucumber (Cucumis sativus), cabbages (Brassica oleracea var. capitata). , Production occurs under different systems adapted to the agro ecological and climatic conditions of various regions [29] [4].
+Popular and widely consumed green beans (Phaseolus vulgaris), carrots (Daucus carota. sativus), lettuce (Lactuca sativa), cucumber (Cucumis sativus), cabbages (Brassica oleracea var. capitata).
+Production occurs under different systems adapted to the agro ecological and climatic conditions of various regions [29] [4].
 These systems range from purely subsistence, through semi-intensive to commercialized production.
 Market gardening in Cameroon is an economically important activity, supporting livelihoods and making a considerable contribution to the national economy.
 Agriculture contributing roughly 3% to Cameroon's GDP [30].
 Current projections indicate Cameroon's GDP growth to reach 4.1% in 2024, and 4.4% in 2025 driven in part by the non-oil sector, which includes robust agricultural activity [31].
 This highlights the sector's continued importance.
 Furthermore, over 60% of Cameroon's rural and peri-urban population engages in vegetable cultivation [32].
 The sector's economic significance is further underscored by its substantial annual turnover.
 Though previous estimations of "billions of US dollars" [33] lack precise contemporary figures, the rising prices of agricultural exports, especially cocoa and coffee, as observed in 2024, reinforce the sectors economic power [30].
 Additionally, investment into the agricultural sector is still being made, with the Government of Cameroon and its partners such as the International Fund for Agricultural Development (IFAD) [34], putting large sums of money into Cameroonian agricultural programs.
 For example, IFAD has numerous projects in Cameroon, with total project costs in the hundreds of millions of US dollars [34].
 Although vegetable farming can be profitable, income inequalities exist due to fluctuating market conditions and regional variations in Cameroon [29], farming methods used, farm sizes, and preferred practices, such as conventional or organic farming [35] [36], and the choice of the crop.
 A study by Balgah et al., [35] showed that the conventional cultivation of garden crops appears to be more profitable than the organic system in the West region of Cameroon.
 Similarly, the conventional cabbage production is more economically viable than its organic counterpart.
 A gross margin analysis indicates better returns of about FCFA 1 million (≈2000 USD) per hectare in conventional compared to organic cabbage production.
 This assumption is based on organic cabbages selling at similar prices as conventional ones, due to a lack of market segmentation [35].
 This shift from subsistence farming allows for daily income generation and caters to the demands of consumer markets, ultimately contributing to poverty reduction in rural areas [37].

 The relevance of market gardening for food security, income, economic growth and employment cannot be overemphasized.
-While Gardening demonstrably contributes to food security, income generation, and livelihoods in Santa subdivision [38] [39] [40], a clear understanding of the profitability of various garden crops within this vital sector remains elusive.
+While gardening demonstrably contributes to food security, income generation, and livelihoods in Santa subdivision [38] [39] [40], a clear understanding of the profitability of various garden crops within this vital sector remains elusive.
 There is still a gap in terms of the choice of crop(s) to grow, given specific climatic and policy contexts.
 This is particularly important in Santa sub division in Cameroon’s North West region, where gardening is a major livelihood activity for many individuals and households.
 This knowledge gap hinders informed decision-making by farmers regarding crop selection, resource allocation, and market strategies.
 Without a comprehensive profitability analysis, farmers may struggle to optimize their production for maximum economic benefit, potentially limiting the sector's overall contribution to poverty reduction and sustainable livelihoods [41].
 This study addresses the critical need to assess the profitability of selected garden crops in Santa, North West Region of Cameroon, providing crucial data for farmers, policymakers, and other stakeholders involved in agricultural development.